AdaCore/gnatstudio/docs/users_guide/extending.rst

   Defined in `<check>` tags, where it specified the switch used for deactivating the relevant feature.
-Use this for features that are enabled by default, but can be disabled.
+Use this for features that are enabled by default but can be disabled.

 * :file:`section`